IvanW5X/CS362-Winter2025-Team20-TalkTask/Living-Document.md

 - Deliverables:
   * Begin the full implementation of WebSpeechAPI with application, with simple functionalties such as add and remove.
 - Milestones:
-  * WebSpeechAPI is partially implemented into the backend, specifically add and remove functionality.
+  * WebSpeechAPI add and remove functionality is implemented.
 <br>

 **Week 7: Full Implementation of WebSpeechAPI**